Separate names with a comma.

 If they were fishing an illegal length of leader, those fish don't count. jus my opinion.

-This Thread has turned into a poop storm lol
+This Thread has turned into a stuff storm lol

 I am still trying to figure out why everyone is fixated on leader length.
 There is no such regulation except in the fly zones that mandates a leader or length.